Eyes in the Trees: Production

 The film is a reimagining of the H.G.
 Wells novel The Island of Dr. Moreau, from director Timothy Woodward Jr. The script for the film was written by B. Harrison Smith and Mike Manning.
 Artisha Mann-Cooper, Daemon Hillin, and Sasha Yelaun are producers.

 Anthony Hopkins leads the cast of the film.
 Jonathan Rhys Meyers, Ashley Greene, Thomas Kretschmann, Praya Lundberg joined the cast in August 2024.

-Footage from principal photography filmed in Los Angeles of Hopkins was hacked, with producers were ordered to pay a ransom of $200,000 for the return of the footage by 22 July 2024.
+Footage from principal photography filmed in Los Angeles of Hopkins was hacked; the extortionists ordered the producers to pay a ransom of $200,000 for the return of the footage by July 22, 2024.
 The film's producer Daemon Hillin contacted the FBI and the Santa Monica Police Department, along with local and state politicians about the breach, and said they would not pay, but were proceeding with the production.